 The Repository tab is the focal point for all development.
-It shows all objects in the active partition and provides access to objects in the LANSA system.
-You use the Repository Tab to open and work with objects, such as your application fields, files, forms and reusable parts.
+It lists all objects in the active partition and provides access to objects in the LANSA system.
+You use the Repository Tab to open and work with objects, such as your application's fields, files, forms and reusable parts.

-1. Resize the Repository tab to see more of the columns of information available.
+1. Use the vertical divider to expand the Repository tab to see more of the columns of information available.

 Reminder: The columns that appear in the Repository tab will depend upon the type of Visual LANSA System that you have installed.
 The sample screens in this exercise are from a Slave Workstation LANSA installation.